nburbank-givedirectly/xfer-followup/writeup/writeup.md

 ![Number of expense categories selected](output/cat_selected.png)

-Both the age the gender differences in the number of categories selected are apparent: female recipients are more likely to select a larger number of expense categories than male recipients across all age groups.
+Both the age and gender differences in the number of categories selected are apparent: female recipients are more likely to select a larger number of expense categories than male recipients across all age groups.
 Additionally, older recipients are more likely to select a larger number of expense categories than younger recipients across both genders.

 ### Recipient-weighted aggregated expense categories counts